Has telecommuting blunted power of potential New York rail strike?

-NEW YORK For decades, it's been the mightiest weapon in the transit union's arsenal, enough to cripple commerce and bring governments to their knees.
+NEW YORK, July 16 For decades, it's been the mightiest weapon in the transit union's arsenal, enough to cripple commerce and bring governments to their knees.
 But has the age of telecommuting taken the edge off the transit strike?

 "Technology has certainly blunted that," said professor Joseph Foudy of the New York University Stern School of Business.